Lead routing for small teams

 Common routing rules

-1. #1 IF What are you trying to do contains demo #sdr-inbox
+1. #1 When What are you trying to do contains demo → send to #sdr-inbox

-2. #2 IF What are you trying to do contains pricing #sales-pricing
+2. #2 When What are you trying to do contains pricing → send to #sales-pricing

-5. #5 IF What are you trying to do contains support #cs-inbox
+5. #5 When What are you trying to do contains support → send to #cs-inbox

 Free-text intent fields use contains for keyword routing.
 The first matching rule wins, so put 'enterprise-flagged' rules above the demo and pricing rules if you want size and budget to win when both fire.